kingsdigitallab/bcc-11ty/frontend/accessibility/index.md

 title: Accessibility Statement for My Default Site
 ---

-This statement applies to the My Default Site site ().
+This statement applies to the BCC: Brightening the Covenant Chain (https://bcc-dev.kdl.kcl.ac.uk/).

-This website is run by [King's Digital Lab, King's College London (KDL)](https://kdl.kcl.ac.uk) in collaboration with the [University of Edinburgh](https://www.ed.ac.uk/).
+This website is run by [King's Digital Lab, King's College London (KDL)](https://kdl.kcl.ac.uk).
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- zoom in up to 300% without the text spilling off the screen
+- zoom in up to 200% without the text spilling off the screen
 - navigate most of the website using just a keyboard
 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)